avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 `cran.r-project.org/doc/manuals/R-intro.html <http://cran.r-project.org/doc/manuals/R-intro.html>`_.

-You can find a list of R packages for analysing time series data on the `CRAN Time Series Task View <http://cran.r-project.org/web/views/TimeSeries.html>`_.
+You can find a list of R packages for analysing time series data on the `CRAN Time Series Task View webpage <http://cran.r-project.org/web/views/TimeSeries.html>`_.

 To learn about time series analysis, I would highly recommend the book "Time series" (product code M249/02) by the Open University, available from `the Open University Shop